CA Exams 2021: 'Covid Cases Dipping, July Exams Should Not Be Postponed,' ICAI Tells Supreme Court

+It is important to note that as per the seating arrangement chart shared by the institute, 200 students will be allowed to sit in few examination centres.
+However, the chart also shows that in certain centres, the institute is planning to accommodate upto 200-250 students whereas in one centre the ICAI will conduct the examination for more than 300 students.
+This has also become another major concern for the students, as they believe that these centres will turn into a super spreading paving way for the third wave of Covid pandemic.

+Earlier, CA aspirants had also written to CJI NV Ramana seeking directions to ICAI to provide an Opt-Out option to the students who are unable to appear for the exams due to COVID-19, increase the number of attempts for Old Course Students and conduct an additional examination attempt for students who are unable to appear.

-Why CA July Exams 2021 Should Be Cancelled Or Postponed, According To ICAI
+Why CA July Exams 2021 Should Not Be Cancelled Or Postponed, According To ICAI

 - The Covid-19 spread is now at a substantially low level, therefore this is the opportune moment to offer the aspiring Chartered Accountants to further their professional careers.